A ghost and its headmaster helped uncover the last Aboriginal attack in this Queensland town. I told a version of the story on West Bremer Radio.

 This was a harrowing experience for Hortense, which had not only threatened her life, but also that of her baby.
 However, the woman responded in a remarkable fashion.

 Hortense dedicated the rest of her life to improving Indigenous health.
-She was a leading supporting the Queensland Presbyterian Aborigines Mission Fund, and was especially supportive of the Aurukun Mission in North Queensland.
+She was a leading supporter of the Queensland Presbyterian Aborigines Mission Fund, and was especially supportive of the Aurukun Mission in North Queensland.

 While orchestrating endless fundraisers and committees, she lived her final years in her home at Auchenflower in Brisbane, overlooking the Brisbane River.